ByteDynasty/Motioncut-week2-internship-project/README.md

- A project is to create a dynamic image slider using HTML, CSS, and JavaScript.
+ This project is all about to create a dynamic image slider using HTML, CSS, and JavaScript.